 • Mean reversion applies not only to individual stocks, but also to sectors, commodities, and foreign currencies.

-• Implementing a mean reversion strategy requires identifying patterns and timing the reversion correctly.
+• Implementing a mean reversion strategy requires identifying patterns and attempting to time the reversion correctly.

 • Mean reversion strategies depend on regularities staying consistent, and there are risks if structural shifts occur in the market or economy.